chisophugis/lbd/source/elf.rst

 ($ra and $rb) in the table generated function printInstruction().
 The operand 0 ($rc) didn't be printed in printInstruction() since assembly print $ra and $rb only.
-In the CMP decode function, we didn't decode shamt field because the we don't want it to be displayed and it's not in the assembler print pattern of Cpu0InstrInfo.td.
+In the CMP decode function, we didn't decode shamt field because we don't want it to be displayed and it's not in the assembler print pattern of Cpu0InstrInfo.td.